A Hamiltonian approach to implicit systems, generalized solutions and applications in optimization: Implicit parametrizations

-These systems have an iterated character in the sense that the solution of one of them is used as initial condition in the next one.
-Consequently, the independent variables in the "previous" systems enter as parameters in the next system.
-Their order is arbitrary in fact, and we use here the order $v_1, v_2, \ldots, v_{d-l}$ to fix ideas.
-Moreover, we denote the sequence of independent variables by $t_1, t_2, \ldots, t_{d-l}$ and we stress that each equation is an ordinary differential system with parameters, although partial differential notations appear:
+These systems have a nonstandard (iterated) character in the sense that the solution of one of them is used as initial condition in the next one.
+Consequently, the independent variables in the "previous" systems enter as parameters in the next system via the initial conditions.
+Due to their simple structure (just one derivative in each equation), we stress that each system (\ref{eq23}), (\ref{eq24}),..., (\ref{eq25}), may be interpreted as an ordinary differential system in $ V \subset R^d $, with parameters, although partial differential notations are used: